sinsunsan/sinsunsan.github.io/_posts/2017-02-19-universal-angular.md

 ---
 layout: post
-title: Universal angular global view
+title: Universal angular 2 Introduction
 published: true
 ---

+We have written a more [step by step tuto to start with angular universal starter](http://dev.sebastienlucas.com/how-to-use-the-angular-universal-starter/).

+But let's start with an introduction of what it is.

 ## Why

 * SEO Friendly